ivankra/javascripten/README.md

 Make targets:
   * `make all`: build everything
   * `make <engine>[-sh]`: build a single engine and drop into its REPL or bash
-  * `make dist`: strip and copy built binaries into ./dist directory
+  * `make bin`: strip and copy built binaries into ./bin directory
-  * `make sh`: drop into bash in a throwaway test container with pre-installed libraries/runtimes and ./dist directory with all engines built so far.
+  * `make sh`: drop into bash in a throwaway test container with pre-installed libraries/runtimes and ./bin directory with all engines built so far.

 There is a single Dockerfile per engine, and some Dockerfiles for JavaScript runtimes (node/deno/bun etc) in `sh/` that are installed in test container